Skip to main content

 Interest areas include:

-1. Identifying early manifestations of core functional domains (see RDoC framework) particularly during infancy, early childhood, and adolescence that predict the onset and course of mental illnesses.
+1. Identifying early manifestations of core functional domains (see RDoC framework) particularly during infancy, early childhood, adolescence, and other life periods of rapid change (e.g., menopause transition, aging) that predict the onset and course of mental illnesses.

 3. Identifying novel intervention targets based on knowledge of neurobehavioral, psychological, and contextual mechanisms and trajectories, and the optimal time points for intervention.